ropensci-archive/roweb2/content/blog/2018-05-02-onboarding-is-work.md

 and so larger packages get less scrutiny per line of code?
 Or does review time just depend more on the reviewer than the package?

-#### Work done by editors
+### Work done by editors

-Editors manage the review process, performing initial pacakge checks, identifying and contacting reviewers, and then moderating the cajoling the process forward.
+Editors manage the review process, performing initial package checks, identifying and contacting reviewers, and then moderating the cajoling the process forward.
 Our best measure for editor effort is the number of packages handled by an editor in a given time frame, which we can track